centre-for-humanities-computing/krak-phonebook-parser/README.md

 `node parse`

+- Note: All files must have their year in the filename in the YYYY format.
+The script will take the first valid year in the filename as the basis for the output.

 ## CLI options

 - `-s, -source <path>` [required]: A path to the file or folder containing the PDFs to be read and parsed.
 If the path resolves to a file, the `-f, --file` argument must be supplied.